langdoc/deepspeech-elan/README.rst

 This project is very experimental and entirely based to Christopher Cox's `Persephone-ELAN <https://github.com/coxchristopher/persephone-elan/>`_ .
-Project layout and design follows entirely Cox's implementation, besides the part where ASR tool is used.
+Project layout and design follows entirely Cox's implementation, besides the part where a different ASR tool is used.
 That project is used as a template also in the current version of README file.

-The project connects to DeepSpeech experiments done and published in 2020 by Nils Hjortnaes, Timofey Arkhangelskiy, Niko Partanen, Michael Rießler and Francis Tyers.
+This work connects to DeepSpeech experiments done and published in 2020 by Nils Hjortnaes, Timofey Arkhangelskiy, Niko Partanen, Michael Rießler and Francis Tyers.

-Code related to DeepSpeech in this project has been written by Niko Partanen.
+Code related to DeepSpeech in this project has been written by Niko Partanen within Kone Foundation funded research project `Language Documentation meets Language Technology: The Next Step in the Description of Komi <https://langdoc.github.io/IKDP-2/>`_.

 Concept
 -------